‘Tiger King’s’ Dillon Passage Says His ‘Heart Is Breaking’ Over Joe Exotic’s Sad Letter About Their Marriage

 On Instagram, when one fan asked Dillon when was the last time talked to Joe, he replied that he’s “only able to speak with him now when he has a call with attorneys.”

 In a letter Joe wrote to his supporters and obtained by TMZ, the former zookeeper accused his husband of abandoning him because he hasn’t received any letters from him.
-Instead, the Tiger King said he received plenty of pics of Dillon out partying with his new friends, and he questioned if he’s even married anymore.
+Instead, the Tiger King star said he received plenty of pics of Dillon out partying with his new friends, which made him wonder if he’s even married anymore.

 Joe also detailed the horrific conditions he is living in as he serves a 22-year sentence murder-for-hire plot and wildlife violations.
-The Tiger King star predicted he will be dead in “2-3 months” as he alleged that he is not being cared for properly in prison.
+The Tiger King star predicted he will be dead in two to three months as he alleged that he is not being cared for properly in prison.